Matchbook-Rentals/matchbook-web-frontend/notes/to-do.md

 ## 30OCT24
 - [X] On booking set unavailable
-- [] On getTrip adjust query to strip out booked/unavailable
+- [X] On getTrip adjust query to strip out booked/unavailable
 - [] Add ability to block off without a trip
-- [] Add bookings to bookings tab
+- [] Add unavailablePeriods to bookings tab

 ## 24SEP24
 - [X]  Change flow to choose lease at housingRequest approval